nengo/nengo-fpga/docs/getting_started.rst

 Usage
 =====

-This is an extension of :ref: `Nengo core <nengo>`, Networks and models are described using traditional Nengo workflow and a single ensemble will be replaced with an FPGA ensemble using the ``FpgaPesEnsembleNetwork``:
+This is an extension of `Nengo core <https://github.com/nengo/nengo>`_, Networks and models are described using traditional Nengo workflow and a single ensemble will be replaced with an FPGA ensemble using the ``FpgaPesEnsembleNetwork``:

 .. code-block:: python